-- 1. The student can complete a 15-hour program of 3000- or 4000-level courses for undergraduate credit beyond the bachelor's degree to demonstrate the ability to undertake graduate-level work.
-Specific courses are chosen in consultation with the graduate advisor of the intended major department and are approved by the Office of Graduate Admissions.
+- 1. The student can complete 3000- or 4000-level courses for undergraduate credit beyond the bachelor's degree to demonstrate the ability to undertake graduate-level work.
+The total hours required and specific courses are chosen in consultation with the graduate program coordinator of the intended major department and approved by the Office of Graduate Admissions.
 A grade of A or B is required in each course.
-Courses taken at another institution will only be included in the 15 hours in exceptional cases with the approval of the intended major department and the graduate dean.
+Courses taken at another institution will only be included in exceptional cases with the approval of the intended major department and the Director of Graduate Admissions.
 Courses taken to qualify for admission cannot be used to fulfill graduate degree requirements. - 2.
-Completion of the 15-hour leveling program does not imply admission to a degree program or eligibility for certification programs at UNT Dallas.
-It is the responsibility of the student to determine, in consultation with the program, if the 15-hour leveling program will help the student reach the goal of program admission.
-To maximize the benefit to the student, this determination should be made prior to enrolling in the 15-hour program. - 3.
+Completion of a prescribed leveling program does not imply admission to a degree program or eligibility for certification programs at UNT Dallas.
+It is the responsibility of the student to determine, in consultation with the program, if the leveling program will help the student reach the goal of program admission.
+To maximize the benefit to the student, this determination should be made prior to enrolling. - 3.
 The student must satisfy the standardized admission test requirement specified by the intended major department prior to being admitted to a graduate degree program and beginning graduate-level work.